Fighting for veterans, fighting for optometry

 Unsurprisingly, the national practice standards whipped up strong opposition among medical organizations, including ophthalmology, which contended such scope of practice expansions could threaten patient safety and diminish the standard of care within the VA.
 These groups called on the VA to align the new practice standards with the most restrictive state scope for optometry and others.
 But, for its part, the VA has countered that basing such standards on the most restrictive state would harm veterans’ access to care in every other state.

 As in the laser ban fight, many in Congress and VSOs are on optometry’s side.
 In the subsequent months after the VA’s directive, Reps.
 Anthony Brown, D-Md., and Susie Lee, D-Nev., wrote to express concerns that overly restrictive standards could induce a shortage of practitioners, while AMVETS’ Chenelly testified before the House Committee on Veterans Affairs in support of authorizing VA providers to practice full-scope care.

-Nearly a year after the VA Supremacy Project launched, AOA President Robert C. Layman, O.D., attended a nonpartisan veterans’ advocacy breakfast, hosted by HillVets, where he spoke to the importance of veterans’ access to full-scope optometric care.
+Nearly a year after the VA Supremacy Project launched, then-AOA President Robert C. Layman, O.D., attended a nonpartisan veterans’ advocacy breakfast, hosted by HillVets, where he spoke to the importance of veterans’ access to full-scope optometric care.
 His remarks earned an enthusiastic fist bump from VA Secretary Denis McDonough in attendance.
 Only a month later, a bipartisan group of 17 members of Congress, led by Reps.
 Hern and Troy Carter, D-La., sent a letter to McDonough that furthered the gravity of this moment.

 “With doctors of optometry now providing nearly three-quarters of all VA eye and vision care, the services that the Department decides to include or exclude in the optometry practice standard will have a significant impact on veteran access to essential eye care services for years to come,” the representatives noted.